Very large set axioms over constructive set theories: Large Large set axioms

 \subsection{Critical sets and Reinhardt sets}

-In this section we will give the basic tools that we shall need to work with elementary embeddings.
-When working with some embedding $j \colon V \rightarrow M$ we will not in general be assuming that either $j$ or $M$ is definable in a first-order manner.
+In this section, we will give the basic tools that we shall need to work with elementary embeddings.
+When working with some embedding $j \colon V \rightarrow M$ we will not in general be assumed that either $j$ or $M$ is definable in a first-order manner.
 This means that we cannot state Collection or Separation for formulas involving $j$ or $M$ in a purely first-order way.
 Therefore, to deal with them, we will need to expand our base theory to accommodate class parameters.
 This leads to the following convention, whose main purpose is to simplify later notation.

-\begin{convention} Let $T$ be a `reasonable' set theory such as $\mathsf{CZF}$, $\mathsf{IKP}$ or $\mathsf{IZF}$ and let $A$ be a class predicate.
+\begin{convention} Let $T$ be a `reasonable' first-order set theory over the language $\{\in\}$ such as $\CZF$, $\IKP$, or $\IZF$ and let $A$ be a class predicate.
 The theory $T_{A}$ is the theory with the same axiom schemes as $T$ in the language expanded to include the predicate $A$.
-For example, $\mathsf{CZF}_A$ has the axiom schemes of $A$ plus $\Delta_0$-Separation, Set Induction, Strong Collection and Subset Collection in the expanded language $\{ \in, A \}$. \end{convention}
+For example, $\CZF_A$ has the axiom schemes of $A$ plus $\Delta_0$-Separation, Set Induction, Strong Collection, and Subset Collection in the expanded language $\{ \in, A \}$. \end{convention}

 \begin{definition} We work over the language $\in$ extended by a unary functional symbol $j$ and a unary predicate symbol $M$.
-Let $T$ be a `reasonable' set theory such as $\mathsf{CZF}$, $\mathsf{IKP}$ or $\mathsf{IZF}$ and suppose that $V \models T$.
+Let $T$ be a `reasonable' set theory such as $\CZF$, $\IKP$ or $\IZF$ and suppose that $V \models T$.
 We say that $j \colon V \rightarrow M$ is a \emph{(fully) elementary embedding} if it satisfies the following:

 \begin{enumerate} \item $j$ is a map from $V$ into $M$; $\forall x M(j(x))$, \item $M$ is transitive; $\forall x (M(x) \rightarrow \forall y \in x M(y))$, \item $M \models T$, \item (Elementarity) $\forall \vec{x} [\phi(\vec{x})\lr \phi^M(j(\vec{x}))]$ for every $\in$-formula $\phi$, where $\phi^M$ is the relativization of $\phi$ over $M$. \end{enumerate}